mrajkarnikar/project_01/README.md

 # How to run the project

-In order to run the project, we should be able to run notebook named manish.ipynb chris.ipynb and dulla.ipynb.
+In order to run the project, we should be able to run notebook named manish.ipynb, chris.ipynb and dulla.ipynb.

-We have also created a dashboard to
+We have also created a dashboard to put all the plots in one dashboard.
+Dashboard can be viewed by running dashboard.ipynb notebook which in turn runs other dashboards.
+Dashboard displays all the plots in tabs.
+Users can click through the different tabs to see all the trends.

 # Find trend for how highest number of  winner of medals by country have changed across the history